tnederlof/weatherscout/README.md

   api_key: "BINGMAPSAPIKEYGOESHERE"
 ```

+You will need to set the Mapbox API Token in the [frontend code here](https://github.com/tnederlof/weatherscout/blob/main/assets/js/mapbox/mapboxgl.js#L9).

-In addition you will need to set your secret key base in the `config.exs` file.
+You will need to set your secret key base in the `config.exs` file.

+You will need to set the following environment variables in the production environment.
+* DATABASE_URL
+* SECRET_KEY_BASE

+There are many different ways to host a Phoenix application but my recommendation is to use [Render.com](https://render.com/docs/deploy-phoenix).

 There are seed data files to create a sample database included in this repo.
 The full NOAA climate normals dataset is quite large.
 You can access the data via their [ftp site here](ftp://ftp.ncdc.noaa.gov/pub/data/normals/1981-2010/).